curlyparakeet/fox/Reggie.md

 dec = invisible decrease

+dc = double crochet

+slst = slip stitch

 R10 (dec, sc x 2) x 3 (9) = Row ten, decrease using invisible decrease, single crochet into the next two stitches.
 Repeat this process twice more.
 Result should be equal to nine sitches.